epistoteles/Modergator/.github/README.md

 Modergator is a Telegram bot able to process multiple kinds of messages sent in a Telegram group.

 Text messages are checked for hate speech and an evaluation of the offensiveness and hatefulness are given, as well as the targets that we have detected within the text (only if there are any).
-Voice messages are transcribed and then handled the same ways a text messages.
+Voice messages are transcribed and then handled the same way as a text messages.

-Memes are also checked for hate.
-We first transcribe the
+Memes are also checked for hate which arises due to the combination of text and an image.

-Voice

 WARNING: The repository contains content that is offensive and/or hateful in nature.